Koha-Community/kohadocs/source/acquisitions.rst

 -  The final option for ordering is to order from a list of titles with the highest hold ratios

-   -  This option will take you to the Holds Ratio report where you can find items with a high hold ratio and order additional copies.
+   -  This option will take you to the holds ratio report where you can find items with a high hold ratio and order additional copies.
       Next to each title will be a link with the number of items to order, click that and it will add the item to your basket.